njohnst/melted-rtc/README.md

 ## Details

-melted-rtc is a decorator for WebSockets and WebRTC that provides lag compensation methods, and utilizes non-standard RTCConfiguration options to specify a fixed range of ports for inbound UDP connections.
+melted-rtc is a facade for WebSockets and WebRTC that provides lag compensation methods, and utilizes non-standard RTCConfiguration options to specify a fixed range of ports for inbound UDP connections.

 ## Dependencies